stasivs/CycleGAN/README.md

 # CycleGAN

-This project is an implimentation of CycleGAN architecture to train generative models
+This project is an implementation of CycleGAN architecture to train generative models

 ## Architecture